 SoFi is best known for their student loan products but they have a cash management account called SoFi Money.
 It currently yields 0.25% APY, which is meh, but they also have a new account offer.

-When you open an account, they will give you up to $100 if you deposit $250 to get $25 then set up a direct deposit of $500 or more to get another $75.
+When you open an account, they will give you $100 if you have $1,000 or more in total direct deposit transactions within any consecutive 30-day window by 9/30/21.
 It’s super easy and the account has no fees.

 You can use this free money with SoFi Invest, below, to get bitcoin.